Get insider access

 62 cd/m²

-This monitor has great SDR peak brightness.
-It gets bright enough to combat glare, but it isn't very consistent with different scenes.
-These measurements are after calibration with local dimming on and brightness set to its max.
+This monitor has great SDR brightness.
+It gets bright enough to combat glare, but it isn't very consistent with different content.
+These measurements are from after calibration with local dimming on and brightness set to its max in the 'Custom' Picture Mode.
 The minimum brightness is a bit high, which can be an issue if you're planning on using it in a dark room and are sensitive to light.

 6.8